anthonynoronha/ghg-protocol-calculator/readme.md

 ## Overview

-This project is a Greenhouse Gas (GHG) Protocol emissions calculator and dashboard built using Python and Flask.
+This project is a Greenhouse Gas (GHG) Protocol emissions calculator built using Python and Flask.
 It allows users to input emission factors and activity data to calculate total GHG emissions.
 The web-based interface provides an easy and interactive way to perform these calculations.

 ## Features